 Tropical North Queensland is one of Australia’s best tourism destinations both domestically and internationally, and for one very good reason – the Great Barrier Reef.
 The main entry point into this region is through Cairns.
 The Cairns Fleet Terminal is a big and busy port, allowing hundreds of boats of all shapes and sizes to get out onto the water each week.
-Island day trips, week long scuba dive liveaboards, fishing charters and half day trips out to the reef to snorkel are just some of the water destinations holiday travellers come to Cairns for.
+Island day trips, week long scuba dive liveaboards, fishing charters and half day trips out to the reef to snorkel are just some of the water activities holiday travellers come to Cairns for.

 Compare prices and inclusions for all types of air, sea and land tours to the Great Barrier Reef and surrounding areas.
 Your complete Tropical North Queensland tour guide is here: Great Barrier Reef tours.